Tuesday, January 21, 2025

 Way out in the middle of nowhere, along South Dakota highway 28, sits a quiet little unobtrusive cemetery.
 It’s something you could drive by a million times and never realize it was there – unless you happened to see the white sign saying, “Peck Cemetery - Dakota Territory” hanging from a fencepost.
 Although the few remaining stones are toppled and broken, someone neatly mows the final resting place of these pioneers, all of them with their stories that have mostly been lost to time.
 Most of the stones are unidentifiable, but among them sits the grave of Mary A. Rounding, a young woman who left this earth in 1883, far from her home.

 Young Mary, the namesake of her maternal grandmother, grew to young adulthood with her mother, stepfather, and seven half-siblings.
 In the spring of 1882, she left her family behind and accompanied her great-uncle, Capt.
-Samuel B. Lingenfelter and his wife Mary Eliza to Altoona township, South Dakota.
+Samuel B. Lingenfelter and his wife Mary Eliza to Altoona township, Dakota Territory.
 Mrs. Lingenfelter had several children, and also was in the later stage of consumption so Mary’s presence was greatly needed and valued.

 On a stormy evening in August 1883 everything changed.
 A vicious cyclone hit the Altoona area, destroying buildings, crops, livestock, and anything in its path - which unfortunately included the Lingenfelter home.
 Mary shielded the children from flying debris and hail the size of chicken eggs.
 While trying to rescue them from the rubble, Mary sustained a serious spine injury and died less than a week later.
 Mrs. Lingenfelter, who herself would pass away two months afterward, spoke with the highest of praise for Mary.
 Heroism must run in their family.